 2. Medications

 There are several medications available to help manage the symptoms of BPH.
-Alpha-blockers, such as tamsulosin (Flomax) and alfuzosin (Uroxatral), relax the muscle in the prostate and bladder neck, making it easier to urinate.
+Alpha-blockers, such as tamsulosin (Flomax) and alfuzosin (Uroxatral), relax the prostate and bladder neck muscles, making urinating easier.
 5-alpha-reductase inhibitors, such as finasteride (Proscar) and dutasteride (Avodart), shrink the size of the prostate, reducing the pressure on the urethra and improving urinary symptoms.

 These medications can be taken orally and usually take several weeks to become effective.
 It is important to note that these medications do not cure BPH, and you may need to take them for the rest of your life.